-Parrots are very messy and, depending on the species, very destructive.
-They use their beaks and feet for nearly everything.
-They aren’t delicate when handling objects, food, or taking a bath.
-This means that they may destroy items, scatter food everywhere, and splash water.
+Parrots are messy because they use their beaks and feet for nearly everything.
+They lack precision when handling objects, food, or washing.
+This means that parrots destroy items, scatter food, and splash water all over the place.
 Large breeds of parrots are even more prone to messy eating.

-While small breeds create smaller messes, they still aren’t tidy.
+While small breeds usually create smaller messes, they still aren’t tidy animals.
 As such, you’ll need to clean your parrot’s cage at least once a week.
-During molting season, you’ll need to tidy up feathers and dandruff every day.
+During molting season, you’ll need to tidy up feathers and parrot dust every day.

 Are Parrots Messy Pets?

-Parrots are messy birds.
-It’s even more obvious when you have pet parrots, which are confined to their cage.
-You may find seeds, feathers, poop, and toys scattered anywhere a parrot has been.
+Parrots are messy birds, especially when you have pet parrots that are confined to their cage.
+You may find seeds, feathers, poop, and toys scattered anywhere that your parrot has been.

 In the wild, parrots are free to make any mess they want.
 Because they live high up in trees, all seeds, feathers, and poop will fall away from their habitat.
-There is no need to clear out space or tidy up after themselves.
+There’s no need to clear out space or tidy up after themselves.

-Apart from that, ecosystems are able to create a healthy cycle of life.
-Most parrot waste actually helps the space around it.
-Parrots do not defecate seeds that are capable of growing into plants, but their biology still contributes to the environment, according to Ecology and Evolution.
+Aside from that, ecosystems can create a healthy cycle of life.
+Most parrot waste helps the area around it.
+According to Ecology and Evolution, parrots don’t defecate seeds that are capable of growing into plants, but their biology still contributes to the environment.
 Feathers, poop, and leftover food can feed other creatures, fertilize the soil, or be used in the nests of other birds.

-Wild parrots are used to a wide territory that may stretch miles at a time.
-If one spot becomes unhygienic for a parrot, it will simply leave for a new spot.
+Wild parrots are accustomed to a wide territory that may stretch miles at a time.
+If one place becomes unhygienic for a parrot, it will move to a new spot.
 There is no evolutionary need to be tidy and clean.
-Table manners are, after all, a man-made concept.

-Parrots do not have hands, let alone fingers.
-Because of this, it’s not easy for them to delicately pick up food, put it in their mouth, and avoid dripping.
-Parrots rely on their beaks and feet in order to:
+Parrots don’t have hands and fingers.
+So, it’s not easy for parrots to carefully pick up food, put it in their mouth, and avoid dropping it.
+Parrots rely on their beaks and feet to: